-Mr. Lentz 015: Another excellent minimalist wallet but bifold this time.
+Mr. Lentz 015: This is another excellent minimalist wallet.
 It features stitch-less brass riveted design for super durability.
 The wallet is capable of carrying up to 8 cards with some cash on board.
 This wallet has been a big hit.
 Its more rugged than a mountain man and plenty slim too.

 Mr Lentz offers a 100+ year warranty on wallets(similar to Saddleback) but I doubt you’ll ever need to use it.
 Enjoy the simple beauty of a well made cowboy wallet and relish the character your wallet takes on as the classic patina look develops.

 Classic Journeyman by Pad & Quill: